 Otherwise, switch to a trustworthy and secure VPN that won’t leak your IP address or other personal info online.
 Avast SecureLine VPN hides your IP address and protects your internet traffic against DNS leaks and other privacy threats to keep you anonymous whenever you’re online.

 There’s no reason to use a VPN that can’t keep your IP address hidden.
-For true online anonymity whenever you connect, choose a VPN created by the team behind the world’s most trusted cybersecurity software.
+For true online anonymity whenever you connect, choose a VPN from the cybersecurity experts trusted by over 435 million users worldwide.

 Avast SecureLine VPN uses powerful encryption protocols to secure your internet connection against leaks of any kind, protecting you against anyone trying to access your personal data.
 Experience airtight online privacy today with our 7-day free trial.